nazmulb/cucumber/README.md

 const { Given, When, Then } = require('cucumber');

 Given('today is Sunday', function () {
     // Write code here that turns the phrase above into concrete actions return 'pending';
 });

 When('I ask whether it\'s Friday yet', function () {
     // Write code here that turns the phrase above into concrete actions return 'pending';
 });

 Then('I should be told {string}', function (string) {
     // Write code here that turns the phrase above into concrete actions return 'pending';
 });
 ```

-### Step 4 - Rerun the cucumber test:

 Run Cucumber again.
 This time the output is a little different: